Looking Back at Our Favourite Icehotel Suites

 - Dancing Auroras by Emilie Steele & Sebastian Dell’Uva

-The 2017/18 season brought many surprises and some of our favourites art designs.
-You could have been sleeping beneath the frozen rain forest, snuggled in the arms of a gigantic gorilla or drifting into dreamland under the watchful eye of a snow queen.
+The 2017/18 season brought many surprises with a few designs taking inspiration from classic films.
+You could have been snuggled in the arms of a gigantic King Kong or drifting into dreamland under the watchful eye of a snow queen.
+With suites inspired by giant snails, desert wilderness, a frozen jungle and icy cloudscapes, nature was once again a reoccurring theme.

 - King Kong by Lkhagvadorj Dorjsuren